RaeSalazar/portfolio-site/_design/brand-identity.md

 ---
 title: "Brand Identity"
 tools: [Illustrator, InDesign]
-description: "A typographic poster series exploring contrast, scale, and rhythm."
+description: "A series of logos exploring a brand in a unique way"
 layout:
 permalink:
 ---

 ## Project Overview

-This poster series was created to explore how typography can communicate emotion and energy through layout.
+This brand identity was created to show how to express brands effectively through the use of color, typography and simple shapes.

 ## Tools & Techniques

 - Adobe InDesign
-- Adobe Illustrator for texture and blending.
+- Adobe Illustrator
+- Grid system design

 ## Outcomes

-This project helped develop a stronger sense of visual hierarchy and gave me the opportunity to experiment with type-as-image.
+This project helped develop a stronger sense of building things in a graphical form.